j0r1/GRALE2/README.md

 After these libraries are built _and_ installed, you can proceed to build the Python bindings.
 To do so, you'll need [NumPy](http://www.numpy.org/) as well as [Cython](http://cython.org).
-Just enter the `pygrale` directory and use the `setup.py` script to build and install the Python modules, e.g. using
+Just enter the `pygrale` directory and first use the `configure.py` script to prepare the build and generate a makefile.
+Then, you can use the `make` and `make install` commands to build and install the Python bindings.

-    python setup.py install

 The following Python packages and programs will definitely be useful: